adswanson/Farallon-demo/readme.md

 tech stack.
 The UI is a WinForms application targeting the .net framework 4.7.2 runtime.
 I allowed myself only one Nuget package- NewtonSoft- for deserializing JSON.

+A copy of this code and readme can be found on my GitHub repository: https://github.com/adswanson/Farallon-demo **Note** this repository will set to private after the review period out of respect for the privacy of Farallon's interview process.

 ## Code Style
 ### Class Layout
 I try to structure my classes to follow this pattern, from top to bottom: